 In addition to supporting or joining an established union you also have the right to discuss work conditions with your co-workers and take steps collectively to improve work conditions and terms of employment, such as scheduling, pay, benefits and job duties.
 Your employer may not take any negative action against you or your job for discussing your job and work conditions with your co-workers.
 For example, that means your employer may not take corrective action or fire you for sharing your pay rate with co-workers.
 Your right to discuss work conditions with co-workers is not limited to the employer’s business location.
 Your rights are protected away from work and online through social media.

-The Kielich Law Firm can also represent you in a labor arbitration under a union contract.
+Dallas labor lawyer Adam Kielich and The Kielich Law Firm can also represent you in a labor arbitration under a union contract in a grievance or wrongful termination claim.
 For more information about arbitration, visit the arbitration & mediation page.

-If your employer has violated your protected rights to work together with your co-workers to improve your work conditions, you have options available to protect your job and compensation.
-I can represent you in protecting these rights.
+If your employer violated your protected rights to work together with your co-workers to improve your work conditions, you have options available to protect your job and compensation.
+Fort Worth and Dallas labor lawyer Adam Kielich can represent you in protecting these rights.
 Contact my office today to discuss your case.